-The extradition to the U.S. of a publisher and journalist, for engaging in journalistic activities while in Europe, would set a very dangerous precedent for the extra-territorialisation of state secrecy laws and "would post an invitation to other states to follow suit, severely threatening the ability of journalists, publishers and human rights organisations to safely reveal information about serious international issues."
-Such concerns for journalistic freedom are echoed by the journalistic profession -over a thousand journalists signed an open letter opposing Mr. Assange's extradition.
-Massimo Moratti, Amnesty International's Deputy Europe Director has branded the U.S. government's unrelenting pursuit of Mr. Assange as "nothing short of a fullscale assault on the right to freedom of expression" which "could have a profound impact on the public's right to know what their government is up to."
+psychological torture".
+The UN Rapporteur on Torture judicial persecution and violations

+right to know what their government is up to."
+Furthermore the Parliamentary Assembly of the Council of Europe has stated that member States should "consider that the detention and criminal prosecution of Mr Julian Assange sets a dangerous precedent for journalists, and join the recommendation of the UN Special Rapporteur on Torture" in his call to arbitrary detention and oppresto bar the extradition and for the sive isolation, harassment and surability of journalists, publishers and

+human rights organisations to safely

+reveal information about serious

+international issues."
+Such concerns

+for journalistic freedom are echoed

+by the journalistic profession -over a

+thousand journalists signed an open

+letter opposing Mr. Assange's extradition.
+Massimo Moratti, Amnesty

+International's Deputy Europe

+Director has branded the U.S. government's unrelenting pursuit of Mr.